RAI Reading Corps — What We Do

 What you'll learn

 You’ll start with an extensive training program taught by our staff who are knowledgeable and skilled in multisensory structured language teaching.
 You’ll learn the basics of how children learn to read and how to explicitly teach children who are most at risk for reading failure.
 We will teach you how to “think” and apply the foundational knowledge you learn.
-You will learn to utilize a diagnostic prescriptive approach, thus individualizing lessons based upon each student’s needs.
+You will learn to a diagnostic prescriptive approach, creating individualized lessons based upon each student’s needs.

-Our staff brings with them a variety of backgrounds and years of experience in the field of literacy, providing you with high quality instruction.
-Ongoing training in the format of weekly learning communities, led by RAI staff, will give you the opportunity to connect with other Reading Corps Members and refine your skills.
+Our staff brings with them a variety of backgrounds and years of experience in the field of literacy, providing you with high quality instruction taught by Certified Dyslexia Practitioners.
+Ongoing training in the format of weekly learning communities, led by Reading Assist staff, will give you the opportunity to connect with other RAI Corps members and refine your skills.

 What you’ll do